gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 Therefore we will also get back a 3rd movie, the movie "The Matrix" which uses the word Terrorist in the plot outline.

 ## Aggregating Data

 Aggregation pipeline gives you a way to transform and combine documents in your collection.
 You do it by passing the documents through a pipeline that’s somewhat analogous to the Unix “pipe” where you send output from one command to another to a third, etc.

 The simplest aggregation you are probably already familiar with is the SQL group by expression.
-We already saw the simple `count()` method, but what if we want to see how many movies we have for the different ratings?
+We already saw the simple `countDocuments()` and `count()` method, but what if we want to see how many movies we have for the different ratings?

 ```
 db.movies.aggregate( [{$group:{_id:'$rating', total: { $sum:1 }}}])